DUI Ignition Interlock Device

 Along with the penalties of the Class 1 misdemeanor, failure to use the ignition interlock device appropriately can result in an extension of the period you are required to use the device.
 That period can be extended up to one additional year.

 Consult a DUI Attorney

-If you have violated the terms of your ignition interlock device, an experienced attorney at the Law Offices of Shawn B. Hamp can represent you in your defense.
+If you have violated the terms of your ignition interlock device, an experienced attorney at The Hamp Law Offices can represent you in your defense.